fluffy/ietf/snowflake/draft-jennings-dispatch-snowflake.md

 transport address of an agent behind NAT

 - TURN Server/Media Router: Recommended component acting as media relay between the agents.
-It is recommended to act as backchannel/message bus similar to the Signaling Server.
+A TURN Server can also act as backchannel in some deploylements.

 ## Protocol Workings